Delaware Fightin' Blue Hens: Football

-Football is the most popular and most successful sport at Delaware.
 The Fighting Blue Hens football teams have won six national titles, including the 2003 NCAA Division I Football Championship.
 In 2007, the Delaware Blue Hens returned to the championship game, but were defeated by defending champion Appalachian State.
 In 2010 they were once again runners-up, that time to Eastern Washington.

 Former head football coaches Bill Murray, Dave Nelson and Harold "Tubby" Raymond are College Football Hall of Fame inductees.
 Delaware is one of only two schools to have three straight head coaches inducted into the College Football Hall of Fame (Georgia Tech is the other).

 Lacrosse

 Delaware's first non-football NCAA National Championship came in 1983 for Women's Division I Lacrosse.
 The 2007 men's lacrosse program reached the final four of the NCAA Tournament for the first time in its history.

 Soccer

 The men's soccer team played in the 1968 and 1970 editions of the College Cup.